Phenomenology of

 the dip (screening).
 There is a rapid rise of G to the left of the dip indicating

-that the photon's (dynamical) mass increases strongly with a decreasing
+that the photon's (screening) mass increases strongly with a decreasing

 momentum.